 Fractals in Probability and Analysis by Christopher Bishop and Yuval Peres.
 Cambridge Studies in Advanced Mathematics, vol 162, 2017.
 Math Reviews , MAA Review , endorsements.

-Introduction to transcedental dynamics , lecture notes on hyperbolic geometry, quasiconformal mappings and application to dynamics, by Christopher Bishop (in preparation).
+Introduction to transcedental dynamics , lecture notes on hyperbolic geometry, quasiconformal mappings and application to dynamics, (in preparation).

-The Riemann mapping theorem , lecture notes on numerical conformal mapping, by Christopher Bishop (in preparation).
+The Riemann mapping theorem , lecture notes on numerical conformal mapping, (in preparation).

 Experimental and computational math Math 331, Fall 2018 , webpage for class in mathematical experimenting via MATLAB.
 We cover the simplest cases of various topics like root finding, graph theory, simply cryptography, image compression, random walks, ... using 'hand-made' methods , rather than pre-existing software.